petschow/mr3smp/README.md

 ## Mixed precision

-Mixed precision routines are used to improve the accuracy of the solver (as depicted below) at moderate cost.
+Mixed precision routines are used to improve the accuracy of the solver at moderate cost.
 It can also be used to improve parallelism.
+A prototype using extended precision can be found in the TAGS folder.

 ## Usage